-2.17 How should Affordable Housing be incorporated into the design and layout of a housing site?
+2.15 How should affordable housing be incorporated into the design and layout of a housing site?

-- 2.17.1 Affordable housing should not be distinguishable from market housing in terms of location, appearance, materials and build quality, and should be fully integrated throughout the scheme.
-This must be considered in the early stages of the design process and applicants are strongly advised to discuss requirements with the Planning department and/or the Council's Housing Development Officer. - 2.17.2 Affordable homes for Discounted Sale will be valued upon completion prior to marketing, in accordance with the Homeseekers' Register Policy.
-The Council's standard valuation template should be used which will take into account all elements (exterior and interior) of the property so any differences in quality and specification from an open market equivalent are taken into account in the discounted purchase price. - 2.17.3 Where proposals include an element of affordable housing to rent and/or shared ownership, the applicant must engage in discussions with a housing provider (usually a Registered Provider) at an early stage in order to gauge interest in the potential scheme and to ensure that appropriate affordable dwellings (in terms of size, type, location etc.) are designed into the scheme in the first instance.
+- 2.15.1 Affordable housing should not be distinguishable from market housing in terms of location, appearance, materials and build quality, and should be fully integrated throughout the scheme.
+Where discounted sale units are included in the proposal, the applicant should refer to the Discounted Sale Policy (see paragraph 2.1.7).
+This must be considered in the early stages of the design process and applicants are strongly advised to discuss requirements with the Planning department and/or the Council's Housing Development Officer. - 2.15.2 Where proposals include an element of affordable housing to rent and/or shared ownership, the applicant must engage in discussions with a housing provider (usually a Registered Provider) at an early stage in order to gauge interest in the potential scheme and to ensure that appropriate affordable dwellings (in terms of size, type, location etc.) are designed into the scheme in the first instance.
 Registered Providers may have a preference for the affordable housing to be clustered together, for ease of management; whereas discounted sale dwellings can generally be distributed throughout the site in a 'pepper pot' mix.

-2.18 Is there a minimum/maximum size for Affordable Housing?
+2.16 Is there a minimum/maximum size for affordable housing?

-- 2.18.1 The Council expects that affordable homes will be designed to meet comfortable space standards in line with the Nationally Described Space Standards (2015) shown in Table 1.
-These standards have been included as guidance for applicants to help inform their negotiations with Registered Providers, and are also applicable to low cost home ownership dwellings. - 2.18.2 Policy DEV5 (Design of New Development) requires applicants to demonstrate that new development 'can be easily accessed and used by all, regardless of age and disability' and providing high quality homes with adequate sized rooms is necessary to achieving this requirement. - 2.18.3 Where Affordable Housing on a proposed scheme does not meet the standards set out in Table 1, the applicant should demonstrate that there is a realistic prospect that a Registered Provider will sign up to the affordable homes. - 2.18.4 Applicants should clearly state the gross internal floor area of each unit in the Design and Access Statement submitted alongside the application.
+- 2.16.1 The Council expects that affordable homes will be designed to meet comfortable space standards in line with the Nationally Described Space Standards (2015) shown in Table 1.
+These standards have been included as guidance for applicants to help inform their negotiations with Registered Providers, and are also applicable to low cost home ownership dwellings. - 2.16.2 Policy DEV5 (Design of New Development) requires applicants to demonstrate that new development 'can be easily accessed and used by all, regardless of age and disability' and providing high quality homes with adequate sized rooms is necessary to achieving this requirement. - 2.16.3 Where affordable housing on a proposed scheme does not meet the standards set out in Table 1, the applicant should demonstrate that there is a realistic prospect that a Registered Provider will sign up to the affordable homes. - 2.16.4 Applicants should clearly state the gross internal floor area of each unit in the Design and Access Statement submitted alongside the application.